'A means of grace': reflecting on the World Methodist Conference

 August 21, 2024

-written by Rev Prof Glen O'Brien
+By Rev Prof Glen O'Brien

 Glen O’Brien attended the World Methodist Conference as a UCA delegate.
 He is a Uniting Church minister in the Synod of Victoria and Tasmania, a Professor of the University of Divinity and Research Coordinator at Eva Burrows College where he lectures in Christian History and Theology, specialising in Wesleyan studies.